-I am delighted to announce that I have received the official approval notification from the German Research Foundation (DFG) for the project “Manufacturing Practices of Medical Instruments in Innovation Clusters: A Comparative Study of Tuttlingen, Sialkot and Samsun” (project number: 551920228).
-This research, which I will carry out together with Dr. Gülşah Başkavak, is set to start in 2025 with a funding amount of > €750,000.
+I am delighted to share that I have received the official approval notification from the German Research Foundation (DFG) for the project “Manufacturing Practices of Medical Instruments in Innovation Clusters: A Comparative Study of Tuttlingen, Sialkot and Samsun” (project number: 551920228).
+This research is set to start in 2025 with a funding amount of > €750,000.

 The project focuses on the manufacturing practices of medical instruments in three key innovation clusters: Tuttlingen (Germany), Sialkot (Pakistan), and Samsun (Türkiye).
 These regions, known for their exceptional craftsmanship and technological innovation, are interconnected through global value chains that sustain the production and innovation of surgical instruments.